hydro-project/hydroflow/book/example_8_chat_server.md

 subsequently it receives a single `ConnectResponse` and starts sending messages.
 The `cross_join` is thus effectively a buffer for messages, and a "gate" on that buffer that opens when the client receives its sole `ConnectResponse`.

-3. The final pipeline simple pretty-prints the messages received from the server.
+3. The final pipeline simply pretty-prints the messages received from the server.

 Finish up the file by pasting the code below for optionally generating the graph and running the flow:
 ```rust,ignore